 Connecting your machine

-Follow these three simple steps to connect your machine to the Dyson Link app.
+Follow these three simple steps to connect the app to your machine.

 Using your machine

 The icons on the built-in LCD screen show you which pollutants are present, reporting them in real time.
 They also tell you about temperature, humidity and filter life.

 Indoor Air Quality Index (AQI)